jjjllxx/MySQL-Study-Repo/13 Designing Databases.md

 <img width="692" alt="image" src="https://user-images.githubusercontent.com/60777462/171667205-7718a257-c970-40b0-98d6-5a69720e03e3.png">

 ## Second Normal Form (2NF)
-[Second normal form (2NF)](https://en.wikipedia.org/wiki/Second_normal_form) is a normal form used in database normalization.
+[Second normal form (2NF)](https://en.wikipedia.org/wiki/Second_normal_form): Every **table** should describe **one entity**, and every column in that table should describe that entity.

-A relation is in the 'second normal form if it fulfills the following two requirements:
+A relation is in the second normal form if it fulfills the following two requirements:

 1. It is in first normal form.
 2. It does not have any non-prime attribute that is functionally dependent on any proper subset of any candidate key of the relation.
 A non-prime attribute of a relation is an attribute that is not a part of any candidate key of the relation.

 A relation is in 2NF if it is in 1NF and every non-prime attribute of the relation is dependent on the whole of every candidate key.
 Note that it does not put any restriction on the non-prime to non-prime attribute dependency.
 That is addressed in third normal form.

-To be simple: Every **table** should describe **one entity**, and every column in that table should describe that entity.
 In the example, since one instructor may teach several courses, it is not an attribute of course.

 <img width="731" alt="image" src="https://user-images.githubusercontent.com/60777462/171787366-9c8b41b8-27fe-41f9-84c6-bf13f5daf645.png">

 ## Third Normal Form (3NF)
+[Third Normal Form (3NF)](https://en.wikipedia.org/wiki/Third_normal_form): A column in a table should not be derived from other columns.
+For example, full_name column can be derived from the combination of first_name and last_name.

+## Pragmatic Advice
+Start from logical or conceptual model, do not consider too much about normalization.
+Do not jump into creating tables!

+## Don't Model the Universe!